UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 How many people are insured through the South Carolina health insurance marketplace?

-There are 230,050 people enrolled in health plans through the South Carolina health insurance marketplace during the open enrollment period for 2021 coverage.
+230,050 people enrolled in health plans through the South Carolina health insurance marketplace during the Open Enrollment Period for 2021 coverage?

 Did South Carolina implement the ACA’s Medicaid expansion?

 South Carolina has been one of the few states that have not expanded Medicaid under the ACA.
-The state’s Republican-led government is opposed to Obamacare and has refused to expand the program.
+The state’s Republican-led government opposes Obamacare and has refused to expand the program.

 When can you purchase ACA health insurance in South Carolina?